cfpb/hubot-newrelic2/TERMS.md

 For further details, please see the CFPB [Source Code Policy][policy].

-All contributions to this project will be released under the terms specified in [[LICENSE]].
+All contributions to this project will be released under the terms specified in [LICENSE](LICENSE).
 By submitting a pull request, you are agreeing to comply with said license.

 [policy]: https://cfpb.github.io/source-code-policy/